 - “Psyche Revived by Cupid’s Kiss” by Antonio Canova

 - “Boulevard Montmartre” by Camille Pissarro

 The Prehistoric Collection dates from the Paleolithic to the Iron Age and were excavated all over Russia and other parts of the former Soviet Union and Russian Empire.
 Among them is a renowned collection of the art and culture of nomadic tribes of the Altai.
 The Caucasian exhibition includes a selection of Urartu artifacts from Armenia.

 The Egyptian collection occupies a large hall on the ground floor in the eastern part of the Winter Palace.
 A collection of the culture of Ancient Mesopotamia, including Assyrian reliefs from Babylon, Dur-Sharrukin and Nimrud, is located in the same part of the building.

-The Classical Collection features Greek artefacts from the third millennium to fifth century BC, ancient Greek pottery, items from the Greek cities, Hellenistic sculpture and jewellery, including engraved gems and cameos.
+The Classical Collection features Greek artifacts from the third millennium to fifth century BC, ancient Greek pottery, items from the Greek cities, Hellenistic sculpture and jewelry, including engraved gems and cameos.
 Roman art from the 9th to second century BC, Roman marble and bronze sculpture and applied art from the first century BC – fourth century AD, including copies of Classical and Hellenistic Greek sculptures.

 Western European Art Collection